shoeffner/mthesis/src/conclusion.md

 the gaze point locations.

 The distance estimation is only using the outer canthal width, thus this part is very likely to be highly inaccurate.
-No precise tests were considered during the evaluation, a short measurement using a folding rule was conducted instead.
+No precise tests were performed during the evaluation, a short measurement using a folding rule was conducted instead.
 To test the distance, only
 very strict face poses rotated towards the camera were considered.
 Variations